chrisgaun/k8s-in-cloud-hands-on-training/docs/demos/02-healthcheck-demo.md

 ## 4. Browse to the Kubernetes Dashboard

-To obtain the Master node IP address browse [here](https://cloud.digitalocean.com/tags/hands-on-kubernetes-workshop)

-Now browse to `https://<master ip>:6443/ui`.
-E.g. `https://178.62.115.83:6443/ui`

-The username and password are as follows:

-Username: admin
-Password: DeSletankiwom5784

-Now click on `pods` from the left hand navigation menu.

-You should see three healthy pods (with green ticks next to them)
+if you closed the Kuberentes Dashboard, follow the instructions to open Dashboard [here](https://github.com/chrisgaun/GKE-hands-on-training/blob/master/docs/3-build-cluster.md)

-## 5. Obtain the port on the worker node
+## 5. Obtain the port on the worker nodeFind the port and external IP

 ```
-$ kubectl get services
+$ kubectl get services k8s-workshop-site-dev
 ```

 You should now be seeing:

 ```
 root@bootstrap-node:~/hands-on-with-kubernetes-workshop# kubectl get services
 NAME                CLUSTER-IP       EXTERNAL-IP            PORT(S)        AGE
-kubernetes    172.17.0.1      <none>        443/TCP        1h
-probes-demo   172.17.120.67   <nodes>       80:30226/TCP   1m
+k8s-workshop-site   172.17.149.128   104.196.252.72         80:32233/TCP   13s
 ```

-## 6. Obtain the IP addresses of the worker node in Digital Ocean

-To obtain the worker node Ip address browse [here](https://cloud.digitalocean.com/tags/hands-on-kubernetes-workshop)

-## 7. Browse to version 1.0 of the website

-Now from your browser browse to `http://<worker ip>:nodePort`

-In our instance it would be `http://<worker ip>:30226`

-Note: Port `30226` is shown as being the NodePort used after we executed `kubectl get services` above.

-You should now see "version 1.0" displayed on the webpage.

 ## 8. Now deploy the broken deployment